H.R. 4113: Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2025

 Cost & Funding

-• Section 3 extends the Program to End Modern Slavery authorization through 2029.
+• Extends the Program to End Modern Slavery authorization, which had expired in 2020, through 2029.

 HR4113 Legislative Journey